craigwashere/100-Days-of-Python/README.md

 Day 60:		login for the blog page using forms.

 Day 61:		login form example with validation, displays separate pages for successful vs. unsuccessful login.

+Day 62:		a cafe blog type web  application that lists cafes and their rating with respect to power connections. it uses Flask, WTForms, and Jinja.
+It also writes the cafes to a .csv file for retrieval on next opening.